OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000152.md

 kanMetric: 4.1
 kanSize:
 kanPriority: 6
+kanRepo:
 ---
-Improve UI of the catalog discovery (amazon like).
+Improve UI of the catalogue discovery (amazon like).
 Comes with GeoNetwork trunk